runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

 Æl'fae have an average lifespan of 35-50 years.
 They reach physical maturity at age 9-10 if born in human form, or age 3-4 if born in animal form.
 They reach their adult size at around age 12 - 16 (regardless of birth form).
 Æl'fae usually manifest their shapeshifting abilities shortly before they reach physical maturity.
 All types of Æl'fae tend to adopt many of the mannerisms and behaviors of the animal forms they favor.
 Æl'fae do not have a shared spoken language.
 Instead, they communicate using a complex combination of vocalizations and body language similar to that used by the forms they favor
 (with some modifications for expressing more complex concepts).
-This allows for communication between 'fae who are in animal forms, 'fae in human forms, and direbeasts.
+This allows for communication between 'fae who are in animal forms, 'fae in human forms, and direbeasts ('fae who were born in animal form and are unable to shapeshift).
 Different groups of 'fae can usually understand each other reasonably well if their animal forms are similar.
 Fae who often interact with other disparate groups generally learn their language as well.
 Many 'fae tribes can also speak the common human language(s) of the region they inhabit, especially if they regularily interact with humans.
 Like all Eldar, most High fae can speak a wide range of languages.